Are you exploring a business analyst role and wondering if you have the required business analysis skills and experience?

 Business Analysis Skills

-The following skills are specific to the business analyst role, but even as a new business analyst or someone looking to enter the profession, you’ll see it’s possible you have related transferable experience (and therefore skills) doing similar work under a different title.
+The following skills are specific to the business analyst role, but even as a new business analyst or someone looking to enter the profession.
+At Bridging the Gap, we organize the key business analysis skills into The Business Analyst Blueprint®.

 Business Analysis Tools

+Now that we covered the techniques and framework, let’s look at the tools you use to implement these techniques.
 As a new business analyst, the ability to use basic office tools such as Word, Excel, and PowerPoint should be sufficient to get you into the profession.
+Also, a common visual modeling tool is Microsoft Visio.

-Other technical skills include the ability to use modeling tools, such as Visio or Enterprise Architect, requirements management tools, such as DOORS or Caliber, or project and defect management tools (there are really too many to list these days).
-It’s unlikely you’ll find these to be required skills for a large number of positions and they will be skills you learn on-the-job.
+Other technical skills include the ability to use more sophisticated modeling tools, Enterprise Architect, requirements management tools, such as DOORS or Caliber, or project and defect management tools (there are really too many to list these days).
+It’s unlikely you’ll find these to be required skills for a large number of positions and they will be skills you learn on the job.

 And as important as it is to have specific business analyst skills, no list of BA skills would be complete without the soft skills required to be successful as a BA.
 Let’s discuss those next.